spences10/scottspence.com/posts/2023/01/29/adding-real-time-analytics-to-my-sveltekit-site-with-fathom/index.md

 biased opinion, is the best one out there.

 Seriously, if you're looking for a privacy first analytics option check it out!
 Also while you're at it use my [referral code]!
-It's paid!
 It will help me out and you're welcome for putting you onto an awesome product!

+Fathom Analytics is paid service, well worth the money in my opinion.

 If you've not seen any of my previous content check out the [analytics] tag on the site here!
 I've written about them a ton in the